 Why does this matter?
 Putting down control systems and choosing to adopt systems designed to develop leadership in others enables the very collaboration and problem solving needed in our world.
 In a responsibility-based culture, everyone is positioned to build courage and create conditions where every adult and child feels empowered, lovable, connected and contributing.
 It is my joy to help leaders master development of personal responsibility in others so that each can effectively manage their relationships, work ethic and passion for life.
 When they do, commitment to trustworthiness, and proactive, caring behaviors becomes the norm.
 These leaders develop other leaders who strive to make all their interactions conscious and loving, and it’s evident in words and deeds.

-This article is published in the St. Louis Small Business Monthly, April 2016
+This article is published in the column Emotional Intelligence in the Women’s Journals, Jun/July 2016